 The sub-fund invests globally in bonds, equities and real estate as a fund-of-funds.
 The sub-fund is actively managed and, as a sustainability focus fund, also pursues the above-mentioned sustainability objective.
 The strategic equity portion is 50% and the strategic foreign currency portion is 25%.
 The proportion of equity investments ranges between 40% and 60% of the net assets.
 The maximum foreign currency weighting is 30%.
 The fund management company may invest for the sub-fund up to 40% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".
-Detailed information on the sustainability criteria of these target funds can be found in the fund documents of the "UBS (CH) Institutional Fund".
-The composition of the customised benchmark can be found in the annual and semi-annual reports.
+Due to the multi-asset fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used if they employ one of the following sustainability ESG approaches or a combination thereof: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting and other (target funds and strategies categorised as e-tilting / ESG-tilting funds by the asset manager.
+Detailed information on the sustainability criteria of these target funds can be found in the fund documents of "UBS (CH) Institutional Fund".
+Further information and the composition of the reference benchmark can be found in the prospectus in section 1.9.1 Sustainability.
+To measure performance, the composition of the customised benchmark can be found in the annual and semi-annual reports.

 The sub-fund invests globally in bonds, equities and real estate as a fund-of-funds.
 The sub-fund is actively managed and, as a sustainability focus fund, also pursues the above-mentioned sustainability objective.
 The strategic equity portion is 75% and the strategic foreign currency portion is 25%.
 The proportion of equity investments ranges between 60% and 90% of the net assets.
 The maximum foreign currency weighting is 30%.
-The fund management company may invest for the sub-fund up to 55% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".
-Detailed information on the sustainability criteria of these target funds can be found in the fund documents of the "UBS (CH) Institutional Fund".
-The composition of the customised benchmark can be found in the annual and semi-annual reports.
+The fund management company may invest for the sub-fund up to 55% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund - Equi-ties Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".
+Due to the multi-asset fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used if they employ one of the following sustainability ESG approaches or a combination thereof: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting / ESG-tilting funds by the asset manager.
+Detailed information on the sustainability criteria of these target funds can be found in the fund documents of "UBS (CH) Institutional Fund".
+Further information and the composition of the reference benchmark can be found in the prospectus in section 1.9.1 Sustainability.
+To measure performance, the composition of the customised benchmark can be found in the annual and semi-annual reports.